Skip to content

 Storage configuration

-Mounted storage / mount points to ignore in discovery and polling.
+These settings list the storage and the mount points to ignore in discovery and in polling.

 discovery/storage